D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - subscription
 - management group

-In thsis case the `-ResourceGroupNane medicine-sales` specifies the RG sope.
+In this case the `-ResourceGroupNane medicine-sales` specifies the RG sope.

-- the roles lest you manage VMs, but not manage access to Virtual Network or the Storage Account the VMs are connected to
+- the roles lets you manage VMs, but not manage access to Virtual Network or the Storage Account the VMs are connected to
 Yes